A7med7x7/ReproGen/README.md

 ###### *work only under advanced and NVIDIA setup*

 - Choose the CUDA version that matches your code and driver requirements.
+    - cuda11-latest : highly compatible with most GPUs in chameleon cloud
+    - cuda12-latest : The latest version designed to work with newer GPU architectures
+- **Type** select:
 ---
 ### `include_huggingface`
 ###### *work only under advanced*

 - If enabled, configures the environment to include a hugging face token for seamless Hugging Face Hub access.
+- When configuring servers you will be prompted to enter a [Hugging Face Token](https://huggingface.co/settings/tokens)
+- All models/datasets downloaded from Hugging Face will be stored on the mounted point `/mnt/data/`
+- **Type** bool
 #### Acknowledgements

 This project was supported by the 2025 [Summer of Reproducibility](https://ucsc-ospo.github.io/sor/).